rweckert/rwebi.com/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; ⭐ **[rwebiAbout-SearchPanel.html](Help/rwebiAbout-SearchPanel.html)** <br>

 <h3> <img src="_ico/favicon.png" width="18px"> Tool Panel: </h3><a id="toolpanel"></a>
-A toolset panel utility of rwebi modules and resources. <br>
+<b>A toolset panel utility of rwebi modules and resources.</b> This specialized ToolPanel for the rWebi environment provides panel (split windows) segments that can independently host a variety of utility tools across rwebi.
+The ToolPanel optimizes multitasking by organizing these essential utilities into a compact, responsive container that enhances any device experience that can be docked alongside your existing workspace for instant productivity.<br>

 &nbsp;&nbsp;&nbsp;&nbsp; ⚙️ **[rwebiApp-ToolPanel-c61.html](Apps/rwebiApp-ToolPanel-c61.html)** <br>
 &nbsp;&nbsp;&nbsp;&nbsp; 📜 **[rwebiApp-ToolPanel-c61.js](_jss/rwebiApp-ToolPanel-c61.js)** <br>